 - Won't help you or your child feel better

-- May cause unnecessary and harmful side effects
+- May cause needless and harmful side effects

 - Promotes antibiotic resistance

-If you take an antibiotic when you actually have a viral infection, the antibiotic attacks bacteria in your body — bacteria that are either beneficial or at least not causing disease.
-This misdirected treatment can then promote antibiotic-resistant properties in harmless bacteria that can be shared with other bacteria, or create an opportunity for potentially harmful bacteria to replace the harmless ones.
+If you take an antibiotic when you have a viral infection, the antibiotic attacks bacteria in your body.
+These are bacteria that are helpful or are not causing disease.
+This incorrect treatment can then promote antibiotic-resistant properties in harmless bacteria that can be shared with other bacteria.
+Or it can create an opportunity for potentially harmful bacteria to replace the harmless ones.

 Taking antibiotics responsibly

 It's tempting to stop taking an antibiotic as soon as you feel better.
-But the full treatment is necessary to kill the disease-causing bacteria.
-Failure to take an antibiotic as prescribed can result in the need to resume treatment later and may promote the spread of antibiotic-resistant properties among harmful bacteria.
+But you need to take the full treatment to kill the disease-causing bacteria.
+If you don't take an antibiotic as prescribed, you may need to start treatment again later.
+If you stop taking it, it can also promote the spread of antibiotic-resistant properties among harmful bacteria.

 For many years, the introduction of new antibiotics outpaced the development of antibiotic resistance.
-In recent years, however, the pace of medication resistance has contributed to an increasing number of health care problems.
+In recent years, however, the pace of drug resistance has led to a growing number of health care problems.

-Approximately 2 million infections from antibiotic-resistant bacteria occur in the United States each year, resulting in 23,000 deaths.
+More than 2.8 million infections from antibiotic-resistant bacteria occur in the United States each year, resulting in 35,000 deaths.

 - More-serious illness